 Add dark chocolate, butter and espresso powder to a medium saucepan and place over medium heat.
 Stir occasionally until completely melted.
 Add both sugars and whisk for about 10 seconds.
 Remove from heat and continue whisking until completely combined; set aside for about 5 minutes to cool.

 In a medium bowl, whisk the flour, cocoa powder and salt; set aside.
 Add 3 eggs to the chocolate mixture and whisk until combined.
 Add remaining eggs and whisk until combined.
 Whisk in the vanilla.
 Do not over mix at this stage or brownies may be cakey.

 About 5 minutes before brownies finish baking fill a large shallow container (a roasting pan works really well) about halfway up with ice water.
 You need to be able to fit the baking pan inside without getting the brownies wet, so the water should come about halfway up the baking pan, which will float.
 This is easier than it sounds; you'll see what I mean.
 As soon as the brownies are done, place them in the ice water.
 This will stop the cooking faster so the edges don't get over done; it cools the brownies a lot faster so you can eat them sooner.
 Cool in the ice water for 30 minutes to 1 hour.
 If you not doing the ice bath, cool on a wire rack.
 You can refrigerate the cooled brownies for a few hours before slicing to get a nice, clean cut.
-When completely cool, cut into 9, 12 or 16 pieces and serve.
+When completely cool, cut into squares.
 The brownies freeze well; defrost at room temperature.